PeterWhiteJavascript/Scrollbar/README.md

 I'm not an artist, so the style is very basic.
 Scrollbar made with Quintus HTML5 Game Engine by Peter White.
+Feel free to use the code however you wish!